 We have built a complete virtualization technology stack.
-Technologies like x86 and ARM (advanced reduced instruction set computing machine) virtualization, input/output paravirtualization, high performance storage and network virtualization, GPU (graphics processing unit) virtualization, with critical features such as smooth live migration and live patching are all well supported and applied to our cloud products.
+Technologies like x86 virtualization, input/output paravirtualization, high-performance storage and network virtualization, GPU (graphics processing unit) virtualization, with critical features such as smooth live migration and live patching, are all well supported and applied to our cloud products.